PPRuwais/Nasa_Exoplanet/README.md

+Got it 👍 You want your README to look properly formatted in GitHub (with sections, code blocks, and highlights), not just pasted text.
+Right now, your draft mixes plain text with "Line Wrapping / Collapse Copy" which comes from a copy-paste, so we’ll clean it.

+Here’s a fixed and polished version of your README.md (ready to paste into your repo):

 🌌 NASA Kepler Exoplanet Classifier

 A machine learning web application that classifies Kepler Objects of Interest (KOIs) as either confirmed exoplanets, false positives, or uncertain candidates.